cpeavy2/botvac_node/README.md

 ros2 launch nav2_bringup rviz_launch.py
 ```

 ## On rviz2 set the robot's pose (2D Pose Estimate).
-Select a target goal (Navigation2 Goal) on the map and the robot will autonomously navigate there.
+Select a target goal (Navigation2 Goal) on the map and the robot will autonomously navigate to that goal.